cmse822/project-2-pi-by-mpi-team-11/report/README.md

 Running time for number of ranks=20: 0.002677

 This is a strong scaling study.
 The number of rounds is fixed to 100 and is distributed across the ranks.
-The running time as we increase the ranks is decreasing because fixed computations (across different runs) are being distributed in a single run.
-Specifically, if we look at the parallel scaling efficiency when we have 2 ranks it's equal to 1.09 which means that there's a super linear speedup when we have 2 ranks.
-With 3 ranks, the parallel scaling efficiency is 1.04 which means super linear speedup as well. this is the case as well for ranks=4 with parallel scaling efficiency of 1.03.
-For ranks=20, the parallel scaling efficiency becomes 0.84 since the number of ranks is high enough such that the computatoins have been parallelized as much as possible and now the setup time costs and communication time costs for each newly added rank is greater than what this newly rank can offer in terms of parallelizing computation.
+The running time as we increase the ranks is decreasing because fixed computations of 100 rounds (across different runs) are being distributed in a single experimental run.
+Specifically, if we look at the parallel scaling efficiency when we have 2 ranks it's equal to 0.043623/(2*0.019951) = 1.093 which means that there's a superlinear speedup when we have 2 ranks.
+With 3 ranks, the parallel scaling efficiency is 0.043623/(3*0.013891)=1.047 which means there is a super linear speedup as well.
+This is the case as well for 4 ranks where the parallel scaling efficiency is 0.043623 / (4*0.010499)=1.039.
+Although the speedup is superlinear as well for number of ranks = to 3 and 4, we can see that the parallel scaling efficiency is slowly decreasing as we increase the number of ranks.
+To demonstrate that, we run the program on 20 ranks and calculate the parallel scaling efficiency to get 0.043623 / (20*0.002677)=0.815 which is much lower than the parallel scaling efficiency we got for ranks 2 to 4.
+This is because the number of ranks is high enough such that the computations have been parallelized as much as possible and now the setup time costs and communication time costs for each newly added rank is greater than what this newly added rank can offer in terms of parallelizing computation.
+It’s important to note that communication cost is probably negligible since the ranks are running on the same node so shared memory interprocess communication mechanisms would probably be used by MPI to communicate across processes and the communication is basically minimal since there’s only a single reduce operation at the end which means that the setup costs and cache miss effects are the major factor when scaling to more ranks since there might be more cache misses especially since the dart count studied here is e4.

-The running time is constantly decreasing which means that there are no bottlenecks such as a communication bottleneck.
+The running time is constantly decreasing which means that there are no major bottlenecks such as a communication bottleneck but the rate at which the running time is decreasing is getting smaller and smaller as we increase the number of ranks which can be reflected by the parallel scaling efficiency getting lower each time we add more ranks and this is because the setup (major factor) + more cache misses + interprocess communication costs are constantly increasing and start adding up with more and more ranks added until the running time plateaus.

-Note: For each different run, we allocated number of processors equal or greater than the number of ranks to be executed since we don't want any 2 ranks to be executed on the same core in-serial.
+Note: For each different run (certain rank run), we allocated the number of processors equal or greater than the number of ranks to be executed since we don't want any 2 or more ranks to be executed on the same core in-serial.

 4.)

-Code: report/mpi_pi_calc_div.c [Change the number of darts accordingly] Also, change the number of processors allocated in job_q4.sb accordingly (1 node is used only).
+-> Code file: report/mpi_pi_calc_div.c [Same code file as question 3 but here we change the number of darts thrown accordingly]

+-> Also, change the number of processors allocated in job_q4.sb accordingly (1 node is used only).

 5.)
-(not done yet)

 6.)

-(For all experiments, number of rounds is fixed to 100).
+-> For all experiments in question 6, the number of rounds is fixed to 100 which are distributed across ranks as in question 2.

+-> 1 node is being utilized here so we refer to single machine ipc communication done by mpi as communication costs.
+It’s important to note that communication cost is probably negligible since the ranks are running on the node so shared memory interprocess communication mechanisms would probably be used by MPI to communicate across processes and the communication is basically minimal since there’s only a single reduce operation which means that the setup costs and cache accesses as well as TLB accesses are the major factor when scaling to more ranks.

+-> Linear scale is used to plot runtime versus processor count for each dart count.
+If we view it in log-log scale then the ideal scaling line would be linear.

+-> Number of darts = e3 (running time of rank=1 is 0.002684 s) [figure report/q6_e3.png]
+- 2 ranks parallel scaling efficiency: 0.002684 /(0.001342*2) = 1.0
+- 4 ranks parallel scaling efficiency: 0.002684 /(0.000671*4) = 1.0
+- 8 ranks parallel scaling efficiency: 0.002684 /(0.0003355*8) = 1.0
+- 16 ranks parallel scaling efficiency: 0.002684 /(0.00016775*16) = 1.0
+- 32 ranks parallel scaling efficiency:  0.002684 /(8.3875e-5*32) = 1.0
+- 64 ranks parallel scaling efficiency: 0.002684 /(4.19375e-5*64) = 1.0

--> Number of darts = e6 (running time of rank=1 is 2.666473 s)
+-> Number of darts = e6 (running time of rank=1 is 2.666473 s) [figure report/q6_e6.png]
 - 2 ranks parallel scaling efficiency: 2.666473 /(1.330916*2) = 1.00174354
 - 4 ranks parallel scaling efficiency: 2.666473 /(0.671042*4) = 0.993407641
 - 8 ranks parallel scaling efficiency: 2.666473 /(0.354540*8) = 0.940117124